BrianSeong99/agglayer-docs/docs/agglayer/core-concepts/pessimistic-proof/data-structures.md

 ### Validation

 If a certificate is invalid, any state transitions in the current epoch will be reverted, protecting the network from invalid state changes.
+The validation process ensures that all bridge exits have sufficient balances, all imported bridge exits have valid proofs and haven't been double-claimed, and that the cryptographic signature properly commits to all the state transition data.
+This atomic validation prevents partial state updates that could compromise network security.

 <!-- CTA Button Component -->
 <div style="text-align: center; margin: 3rem 0;">